WORDS

 Skeptical

-Having or expressing doubt about something (such as a claim or statement)
+Having or expressing doubt about something (such as a

 She's highly skeptical of the researchers' claims.